Manin triples for double Lie bialgebroids: Lie theory for Courant double structures given by Drinfeld doubles

-\begin{exemplo} Let $(A \Rightarrow M, A^* \Rightarrow M)$ be a Lie bialgebroid.
+\begin{exemplo} Let $(A \Rightarrow M, A^* \Rightarrow M)$ be a Lie bialgebroid with $M$ simply-connected.
 We can consider the Lie bialgebroid groupoid $(A \times A, A^* \times A^*)$ by equipping it with the structure of the pair groupoid.
 By \cite[Theorem 4.16]{mancur1}, its Drinfeld double is a CA-groupoid as follows: